wordtreefoundation/books/The Late War - Gilbert Hunt - 1817.md

 CHAP.
 XIX.

-'Capture, of little York, in Upper Canada--the destruction of the whole American army prevented by the precaution of Gen. Pike--his death.
+Capture, of little York, in Upper Canada--the destruction of the whole American army prevented by the precaution of Gen. Pike--his death.

 NOW, whilst these things happened in the south, and the evils of war destroyed the life of man, and the smiles of heaven strengthened the arms, and lifted up the glory of Columbia. ;
 2. Behold, preparations of warfare were making on the borders of the great lakes of the north.